j-505/JonathanFlores.github.io/index.md

 The time performances of the gearbox with a gear ratio of 15.2 was higher than determined from the calculations.
-The team suspected this was caused by an irregularity, where the teeth of the gears didnot fully mesh together.
+The team suspected this was caused by an irregularity, where the teeth of the gears did not fully mesh together.
-Possible reasons arethe calibration of the laser cutting machine and the number of cutting cycles applied to the acrylic glassthat would deform its shape.
-Overall, the team was satisfied with the final test performance time of 5.66 seconds
+Possible reasons arethe calibration of the laser cutting machine and the number of cutting cycles applied to the acrylic glass that would deform its shape.
+Overall, the team was satisfied with the final test performance time of 5.66 seconds.